Medical Necessity Policy

 Applicability:

-This policy applies to team members who provide treatment services to patients.
-For purposes of this policy, the Group’s and Rula’s team members include individuals who would be considered part of the workforce such as employees, independent contractors, business team members, and other persons whose work performance is under the direct purview of Rula or the Group’s business practices.
+This policy applies to all team members.
+For purposes of this policy, the Companies’ team members include individuals who would be considered part of the workforce, such as employees, independent contractors, and other persons whose work performance is under the direct purview of the Companies’ business practices.

 Definitions